3 Measures to Define Early Progress and Avoid Temptation

 Is it becoming more of a must have than a nice to have?

 Is there still white space or have many competitors crowded you out?

 If you’re too early, admit it and hold back.
 If you’re too late, recognize the cost of competing and evaluate if you’re really able to invest to win.

 The external validation here is crucial.
-Are you continuing to push your solution and is that getting harder and harder or is it getting easier to find and engage customers.
-Ideally, you would get to a place that you are getting market pull (e.g. inbound inquiries).
+Are you continuing to push your solution, and is that getting harder and harder, or is it getting easier to find and engage customers?
+Ideally, you would get to a place where you are getting market pull (e.g., inbound inquiries).
 It’s an acid test of whether you’ve honed your messaging and value proposition enough to be attracting customers.
 Either way, at least you should have customers wanting to act as references for you and showing intent to expand their purchases.

 The gut check questions here are around whether you feel you’re making progress faster than the market is evolving, or whether you feel it is slipping away from you and going toward better funded competitors who are moving faster?